-Your invaluable insight into the individuality of your child helps us ensure that our learning experiences are challenging, engaging and meet the holistic needs of your child.
+Your invaluable insight into the individuality of your child helps us ensure that our learning experiences are challenging, engaging and meets the holistic needs of your child.

-At Brookfields we have a Family Support Worker.
-She plays a significant role in supporting our families.
+At Brookfields we have a Family Support Worker and she plays a significant role in supporting our families.
 Her role in school is to assist staff, children and their families in securing whatever support is required to support each child's progress.
 There is a wealth of knowledge, care and opportunity at Brookfields, so her liaison role aims to enable all of our families to access the school and wider support network easily.

 Our Family Support Worker can support with a variety of matters ranging from health, education, finances, community, housing, behaviour, parenting strategies or just to be a starting point for parents who need a listening ear.
 Additionally she can be the link person who can make referrals to relevant agencies, liaise with staff at school, or signpost to other agencies so your family feel they have all the support they need.
-For more information please see: https://www.brookfieldsschool.com/website/family\support/159054
+For more information please see:

 We also work with a number of other organisations and services within our community to support our EYFS practice this helps us meet the needs of the children in our care.
-This includes Woodview, Health and Social Care professionals, Positive Behaviour Service / Team (PBS), CAMHS etc. We support families to access these services and where possible we invite professionals to host clinics and meetings within our school setting.
+This includes Woodview, Health and Social Care professionals, Positive Behaviour Team, CAMHS etc. We support families to access these services and where possible we invite professionals to host clinics and meetings within our school setting.